klebgenomics/Kaptive/docs/source/Usage.rst

 :ref:`Scoring options <Scoring-algorithm>`::

-    --score-metric        Alignment metric to use for scoring (default: AS) --weight-metric       Weighting for scoring metric (default: prop_genes_found)
+  --min-cov            Minimum gene %coverage (blen/q_len*100) to be used for scoring (default: 50.0) --score-metric       Metric for scoring each locus (default: 0)
+                         0: AS (alignment score of genes found)
+                         1: mlen (matching bases of genes found)
+                         2: blen (aligned bases of genes found)
+                         3: q_len (query length of genes found) --weight-metric      Weighting for the 1st stage of the scoring algorithm (default: 3)
-                         - none: No weighting
+                         0: No weighting
-                         - locus_length: length of the locus
+                         1: Number of genes found
-                         - genes_expected: # of genes expected in the locus
+                         2: Number of genes expected
-                         - genes_found: # of genes found in the locus
+                         3: Proportion of genes found
-                         - prop_genes_found: genes_found / genes_expected
-    --min-cov             Minimum gene %coverage to be used for scoring (default: 50.0)
+                         4: blen (aligned bases of genes found)
+                         5: q_len (query length of genes found) --n-best             Number of best loci from the 1st round of scoring to be fully aligned to the assembly (default: 2)

+.. _Confidence-options:

 :ref:`Confidence options <Confidence-score>`::

-    --gene-threshold      Species-level locus gene identity threshold (default: database specific) --max-other-genes     Typeable if <= other genes (default: 1) --percent-expected-genes
-                        Typeable if >= % expected genes (default: 50)
+  --gene-threshold     Species-level locus gene identity threshold (default: database specific) --max-other-genes    Typeable if <= other genes (default: 1) --percent-expected   Typeable if >= % expected genes (default: 50) --below-threshold    Typeable if any genes are below threshold (default: False)
-    --allow-below-threshold
-                        Typeable if any genes are below threshold

 See database options :ref:`here <Database-options>` and other options::